MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-build-rag-application-postgresql-python.md

 ---
 lab:
-    title: 'Build RAG Applications with Azure Database for PostgreSQL and Python'
+  title: Build RAG Applications with Azure Database for PostgreSQL and Python
-    module: 'Build RAG applications with Azure Database for PostgreSQL'
+  module: Build RAG applications with Azure Database for PostgreSQL
+  description: In this scenario, you’re building a small internal assistant for the
+    company’s policy questions at Contoso.
+You set up a table in Azure Database for PostgreSQL, load the CSV of policies, and store an embedding for each policy so the database can match questions by meaning, not just keywords.
+You add a vector index to keep lookups fast.
+Then you write a short Python script that asks for a question, fetches the most relevant policies, and prints an answer based only on those policies, including the policy title.
+  duration: 126 minutes
+  level: 500
+  islab: true
+  primarytopics:
+  - Azure
+  - Azure Database for PostgreSQL
 ---

 # Build RAG Applications with Azure Database for PostgreSQL and Python